 University Housing does not book conferences utilizing occupied student rooms during the academic year.
 However, a variety of conferences are held in halls during the summer months.
 They are generally placed in halls not occupied by students.
-Conferences held between terms (e.g., FFA Conferences held between terms (e.g., FFA Conferences)

-ference) utilize common areas only and/or empty rooms, and unoccupied student rooms.
+Conferences held between terms (e.g., FFA Conference) utilize common areas only and/or empty rooms, and unoccupied student rooms.